AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/audit-logs/overview.md

 ![Audit logs dashboard](../../images/audit-logs/audits.png)

 Audit logs are retained for 365 days after which they will be deleted from the system.
 Therefore, you can only go back for a maximum period of 365 days.
-If you require data of more than 365 days, you should export logs to meet your internal policy requirements.
+If you require data of more than 365 days, you should export logs at a regular cadence to meet your internal policy requirements.

 Select an event from the list to view its details in the right rail.